 A Venice-based pizzeria Bella&Brava wanted to open new locations, and they partnered with a digital consultancy called OpenKnowledge to harness the power of social media.

-By using image recognition technology, OpenKnowledge analyzed data from social media content that was created by the audience Bella&Brava were aiming to serve: The young, the hip, and the ever social- Gen Z.
+By using image recognition technology, OpenKnowledge analyzed data from social media content that was created by the audience Bella&Brava were aiming to serve: The young, the hip, and the ever social- Gen Z in the workplace.

 They found the prime cities to open in, partnerships to expand into, and unique cultural differentiations.
 All this came from identifying quality pizza photos posted all over social media - Instagram, Facebook, Twitter - and observing what else was revealed in the images.